Skip to content

 1. Day 1 Arrival: Check in at 1 Hotel Brooklyn Bridge, settle near the event zone, and open your first local meal block.

-2. Day 1 Peak: Center the night around 2025 New York Global Tour Stop and then push into post-event fan energy at Foley's NY Pub & Restaurant.
+2. Day 1 Peak: Center the night around 2026 FIFA World Cup and then push into post-event fan energy at 40/40 Club.

-3. Day 2 Closeout: Use daytime space for Flushing Meadows Fan Walk, then finish with Joe's Pizza before departure.
+3. Day 2 Closeout: Use daytime space for Flushing Meadows Fan Walk, then finish with Joanne Trattoria before departure.

 Celebrity Sightings in New York